 No. Cutting the size of the building would forfeit MA Board of Library Commissioners (MBLC) funds entirely and jeopardize federal and private funding committed for specific programmatic features of the renovation and expansion.
 In other words, making the project smaller would require going back to square one.

 No. The Jones Library Trustees have agreed to remit to the Town funds raised through the Capital Campaign by the time the MBLC makes its last payment, once construction is complete.
 Given we have secured over 85% of projected costs, we remain confident we can reach our fundraising goals in this time period.
 Any shortfall can be made up by temporary borrowing from the Library’s endowment (a common strategy) or from external sources available to nonprofits at subsidized interest rates.
-The Trustees have committed to replacing any endowment funds used through ongoing fundraising.

 No. The original capital campaign goal was to raise $6.6 million to accompany MBLC and Town funds by the time construction was complete.
-In the face of cost spikes, we have now secured commitments totaling over $9.8 million including additional state funds, two federal grants, and community gifts of all sizes, all before the project was certain.
-Continued uncertainty makes fundraising challenging.
-Still, we have yet to tap full community interest in the project.
-Additionally, with national attention stemming from the NEH Challenge Grant and the public television short form documentary, we remain confident we can raise the funds necessary over time.
+In the face of cost spikes, the capital campaign commitment increased 2.5x o $15.8 million.
+We have secured over 50% of this goal, including additional state funds, a federal grant, and community gifts of all sizes, all before the project was certain.
+Now that the project is moving forward and we have secured 50% of the capital campaign goal, we are launching a robust public campaign to raise the remaining funds.

 The Jones Library Building Project preserves our historic building, creates the flexible space needed to meet future demands, and provides a reinvigorated anchor for downtown and regional revitalization.

 Now more than ever, libraries are essential to the strength of our communities.
 Public libraries are recognized as the most democratic of institutions.
 In a time of increased isolation and divisiveness, investing in our public infrastructure is even more important.
 More than a place to borrow books, libraries have become vital community centers.
-Libraries offer a common space where people meet for cultural and educational events, where job seekers come for help, where kids do research and their homework, where parents introduce children to the world of stories, and where newcomers learn English as a second language.
+Libraries offer a common space where people meet for cultural and educational events, where job seekers come for help, where kids do research and their homework, where parents introduce children to the world of stories, and where newcomers learn English as an additional language.
 Contrary to popular opinion, technology has increased library use as those without computers depend upon their local library to go online.

-Program Attendance Increase following Construction (source MBLC)
+Program Attendance Increase comparing pre-construction to FY24 (source MBLC)

-72% increase Shutesbury Public Library program
+33% increase Greenfield Public Library

-180% increase South Hadley Public Library
+53% increase Holyoke Public Library

-75% increase Athol Public Library
+131% increase Goodwin (Hadley) Public Library

 There is no magic number or residential population calculation to establish the size of a library; instead, the MBLC determines appropriate building size by the community’s use of the building.
-A detailed inventory of required space originally identified the need to expand from 47,000 square feet to 110,000 square feet.
+A detailed space inventory originally identified the need to expand from 47,000 square feet to 110,000 square feet.
 However, to fit on the existing property, plans were streamlined to 63,000 square feet.
 The MBLC awarded funds based on the 63,000 square foot floor plans to meet the programmatic needs of our community for decades to come.

 Many!
 The Jones Library Building Project: